gbgg/aama-data/README.md

 08/10/13
 Afro-Asiatic Morphological Archive:

-You are currently looking at aama-data, which will be the temporary repository for revised language data while questions of format are being formalized.
+You are currently looking at aama-data, which will be the temporary repository for revised language data, and data-processing and -querying procedures while questions of format are being formalized.
 The  current best data for each language is kept in the github/aama organization, where each language has its own repository.
-The reference file-format is edn (LANG-pdgms.edn).
+The normative/persistant data format has been changed from xml to [edn: the Extensible Data Notation](https://github.com/edn-format/edn).

-In the absence of a UI (but cf. aama-capp in https://github.com/sibawayhi/aama-capp), command-line scripts for querying the archive will be found in aama/bin -- see bin/README.md.
+In the absence of a GUI (but cf. aama-capp in https://github.com/sibawayhi/aama-capp), command-line scripts for querying the archive will be found in aama/bin -- see bin/README.md.

 In the current revised data-set, note:
 	1. For each language single lc, 3-character ns prefix is used for the URI of language-specific morphosyntactic properties and values.
 List of proposed prefixes will be found in bin/lname-pref.txt.